 I wrote a topic outlining tournament organizers decisions and how important they are for the growth of eSports.
 A more transparent, organized, and professional industry tackling on cronyism, deceptive practices, and lack of regulatory oversight.
 With this move, it'll affect the meta of who is allowed and why..
 The power is restored to someone who initially needed it, not an outside party like Valve.

-Tournaments should say, "OK we want THIS guy as a player, talent, or support staff" without fearing ramifications from valve, partners, sponsors or the community.
-At the end of the day they will always be branded for their past, it's how the internet works -- however it's unfair to restrict them time and time again when clear progress is being made, at least for DaZeD which is why I am focusing on him.. and clearly others are too.
+Tournaments should say, "OK, we want THIS guy as a player, talent, or support staff" without fearing the ramifications from Valve, partners, sponsors or the community.
+At the end of the day they will always be branded for their past, it's how the internet works -- however, it's unfair to restrict them time and time again when clear progress is being made, at least for DaZeD which is why I am focusing on him..
+And clearly others are too.

 A surprise to all?

-Pansy, and Moses responded like the many, happy but very surprised.
+Pansy, and Moses responded like the many, happy, but very surprised.
 Was this a trick, a really early Aprils fool joke?
 For people to react this way is common.
-We're not used to things being out of the norm, we don't just unveil banned players in a capacity that was frowned upon.
+We're not used to things being out of the norm, we haven't just unveiled banned players in a capacity that was frowned upon.
 It's a good surprise, it has people talking and for many, DaZeD has grown from a prominent NA figure, to a raging streamer, to a reformed streamer gone professional analyst.